 This was the first time that bookmakers moved away from offering odds on odd horse and then the field and more into being able to offer individual pricing on all horses within that race.
 The art of bookmaking back then was much harder than it is today and bookies had to work out quickly what their exposure on each eventuality would be.
 If they needed to attract they would lengthen their odds and if they needed to detract they would shorten their odds, just as they would today.

 The betting boom

 As gambling continued to grow, so did the social backlash.
 Many of the middle class were complaining of gambling running lives in terms of losing money, but also of the calibre of folk it attracted to sporting events, mainly the working class.
-Often events would be ruined due to drinking, gambling and just general poor behaviour at events.
-The fact that people were making money as ‘something for nothing’ was also frowned upon by many successful business people who had worked hard to carve a career and social standing for themselves.
+Often events would be ruined due to drinking and gambling.
+The fact that people were making money as ‘something for nothing’ was also frowned upon by many successful business people.

 In 1830 this triggered anti-gambling groups to try and aid those in need and outline the detrimental affects of gambling.
 Issues such as betting frauds, publication of anti-gambling literature and highlighting the mass losses that some people had incurred as a result.

 The pressure on the government to act finally came to head when these problems were escalated to the House of Lords.
-They in turn set up their own committee to govern gambling in 1844 and the first Gaming Act was brought about one years later in 1845.
+They in turn set up their own committee to govern gambling in 1844 and the first Gaming Act was brought about a year later in 1845.